 - Higher running cost due to (ever increasing cost of diesel) and relatively lower efficiency

 - Inconvenience of replenishing and storing fuel

 - Fire hazard of diesel storage—requires installation away from point of use

 - Runs at the same speed of 3600 RPM, so you can expect the same noise even if fewer appliances are connected.
 It also costs higher when load requirements are less

 - An inverter is safer for electronic devices and other sensitive equipment such as computers and personal printers.
 It produces a pure sine-wave output that matches the quality of mains supply.

 - It provides uninterrupted back-up (critical, say, for a doctor’s clinic) with no starting time, no inconvenience either.

-- Greater efficiency of operation hence lower running cost
+- Greater efficiency of operation, and hence, lower running cost.

 - The backup time is inversely proportional to load.
 The lower the load, higher the back-up time.